To the Potential Graduate Degree Candidate:

-If your desire is to seek only the Graduate Certificate in Emergency Management, click here for an application.
+If your desire is to seek only the Graduate Certificate in Emergency Management, click here for more information or to apply.

 Non-Degree Graduate program

-Any exceptions to the policies noted above must be discussed first with the graduate program director.
+Any exceptions to the policies noted above must be discussed first with the graduate program director and obtain written approval.

 The Graduate Program Coordinator, Renee Decker, can assist with general questions about the program and the application process.